benmezger/gjira/README.md

 ## Troubleshooting

-- GJira is not append the issue/story to the commit message.
+- GJira is not appending the issue/story to the commit message.

   That's probably because you are not checkout to a branch with the required format or credentials are possibly wrong.

-- GJira is not append the story ID
+- GJira is not appending the story ID

   That's probably because your issue is not a subtask of a story.